COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 My third PR, [#232](https://github.com/COSC-499-W2025/capstone-project-team-18/pull/232), is to add test logic for the `USER_CODING_LANGUAGE_RATIO` statistic in my second PR.
 It is currently only a draft PR because the logic to calculate the statistic is inaccurate; I'm waiting for the issue to fix the bug to be closed before I publish the PR.

-My fourth PR, [#236](https://github.com/COSC-499-W2025/capstone-project-team-18/pull/236), was to close a sub-issue for a larger issue for the feature for the user to retrieve resume bullet points from previously generated project reports.
+My fourth PR, [#236](https://github.com/COSC-499-W2025/capstone-project-team-18/pull/236), was to close a sub-issue for a larger issue for the feature for the user to retrieve rèsumè bullet points from previously generated project reports.
 The logic for this includes two functions:
 - `get_project_from_project_name()`: Takes a project's name, finds the corresponding row in the database, and converts the row to a `ProjectReport` object.
-This will be used when the user wants to retrieve/print a resume bullet point for a project they have already analyzed.
+This will be used when the user wants to retrieve/print a rèsumè bullet point for a project they have already analyzed.
 - `get_file_reports()`: A helper function for the former.
 When we create a new `ProjectReport` object, we need to give it a list of the `FileReports` that make up the project report.
 This function uses the FK relation between the `project_report` and `file_report` to read all of the rows in `file_report` and generate a list of `FileReport` objects.

 Additionally, I spent time making issues for the final changes that needed to be made/implemented before Milestone 1 is due for other team members to assign themselves to.